crazybie/linear_ac/README.md

 Speed up the memory allocation and garbage collection performance.

 ## Compare with pool
-1. More generel than pool.
+1. More generel.
 Linear allocator can allocate different types of objects.
-3. Reduce the gc object scanning overhead.
-The allocator is just a few byte array.
+3. Greatly reduce the gc object scanning overhead.
+Linear allocator is just a few byte array.
 5. Much simpler and faster on recliming memories.
-No need to mannually release each object allocated from the linear allocator, just reset the allocation cursor and all is done.
+No need to mannually release each object allocated from the linear allocator, just reset the allocation cursor and everything is done.

+## Limitations
+1. Don't assign memories allocated from build-in allocator to linear allocated objects.
+2. Don't store the pointers of linear allocated objects after allocator released.

-## Possible Usage
+## Possible Usecase
 1. Global memory never need to be released. (configs, global systems)
 2. Temporary objects with deterministic lifetime. (buffers send to network)

-## Note
-1. Don't assign memories allocated from build-in allocator to linear allocated objects.
-2. Don't store the pointers of linear allocated objects after allocator released.

 ## TODO:
 1. SliceAppend support value type as elem